World English-Language Scrabble Players' Association: Word list

 The word source currently in use for international play, known as Collins Scrabble Words or CSW (formerly Official Scrabble Words or OSW) is not derived from a single dictionary, but combines three components: Collins (7th edition, 2005), Chambers (1998 edition) and TWL, the current Northern American wordlist.
 TWL (Tournament Word List) is a subset of CSW, but is itself drawn from a range of sources, mostly different editions of Webster's.
 North American tournaments generally use TWL alone for domestic play, but all tournaments under the auspices of WESPA must use CSW.

 The current word list (CSW19) came into force internationally on 1 July 2019, including updates from the most recent editions of original OSW sources as well as eliminating some inconsistencies in previous editions.
 CSW19 contains over 275,000 words in total (up to the theoretical maximum fifteen letters in length), of which around 119,000 are up to eight letters in length.
 By contrast, TWL holds approximately two thirds as many words in total.
 CSW is therefore substantially larger than TWL and has a more international flavour, including a number of local or dialect words from around the world.

 Ratings

-International Scrabble ratings have been maintained since their inception by Bob Jackman in Sydney, Australia, using a variant of the Australian ratings calculation system.
+International Scrabble ratings were maintained from their inception until 2022 by Bob Jackman in Sydney, Australia, using a variant of the Australian ratings calculation system.
 All tournaments played to WESPA rules are able to be rated within the system, and regular updates are posted on the WESPA website.
 The first rated tournament in the system was the 1993 World Scrabble Championship, which was held in New York.
+In 2025, a new ratings calculation system, the "RJR" system, was devised by Russell Honeybun (AUS) and Yong Jian Rong (SGP).
+Yong Jian Rong is the current WESPA Ratings Officer after his appointment to the role in 2026.